sequina/CLIBestPlaces/README.md

 ## Usage

+First fork and clone the project from GitHub

+Once this is saved to your computer
+Open your command prompt

 Type ./bin/best_places to run the program and follow the prompts to find out what the air quality is for the best places to live!

 ## Development